Hexastack/hexabot-wordpress-live-chat-widget/README.md

 ## Features
 - Customizable widget and API URL settings
-- Support for different channels (e.g., online, offline)
+- Support for different channels
 - Easy configuration of your Hexabot token for secure communication
 - Automatically renders the Hexabot chat widget on all pages